 Of course they have.
 They have planned.
 They have re-planned.
 They have done trial runs.
 They have used spreadsheets, walkie-talkies and cool-sounding code names.
 And do you know what?
 Sometimes it’s worked and the car journey has passed like a warm summer breeze.
 And sometimes it hasn’t and they’ve been forced to deal with anything from a slight hitch to a minor natural disaster involving cheese and leek crunchies, projectile vomit and the hard shoulder of a busy motorway.

 All of which brings me to yesterday.
-The good news is that none of the above happened.
+The good news is that none of the above happened during our car journey.
 The bad news is that I was forced to ponder the question: would it be better to pee in an empty water bottle or attempt to wee into one of my son’s disposable nappies?
 Ooh, intriguing.
-It is, but you’re going to have to wait a few hundred words for the answer, because that happened on the way home and I need to get the outward journey out of my system first.
+It is, but you’re going to have to wait a few hundred words for the answer, because that happened on the way home and I need to get the outward car journey out of my system first.

 Would I be able to make it home without wetting myself and was it a good idea to let the baby snooze so close to his bedtime?
 Yes and no. I burst through the bathroom door and let out a loud exclamation of glee seconds after we got home.
 And bubby burst into tears on the first four occasions my wife tried to put him down.
 Happy Mother’s Day, darling.
 Let’s agree to stay out of the car next year.